BMT Franklin Avenue Line: Origins

 The first electrification of the Brighton Line, including the Franklin Avenue Line, was accomplished in 1899 using trolley wire.
 Trains that used third rail in elevated service raised trolley poles at Franklin Avenue station.
 Some of the line poles that held up the wire required for the operation still exist along the line.
 In 1905 and 1906, the last remaining grade crossings were eliminated in the vicinity of Park Place by building an elevated structure to connect the old elevated structure and the open-cut portion.
 In the ensuing years, some existing bridges were strengthened or replaced and some of the elevated trackage was placed on concrete-retained embankment.

 A series of leases and mergers at the beginning of the 20th century ended the independent existence of a number of elevated and suburban railroads, including the Kings County Line and the bankrupt Brooklyn and Brighton Beach.
 Brooklyn was consolidated into the City of Greater New York in 1898.
 The new city turned its attention to subway building and the Interborough Rapid Transit Company had a leg up in landing the first two contracts.
 The Brooklyn interests, represented by the BRT, sought to win new subway contracts to integrate its system of elevated and suburban roads into new subways to be built.
 One such subway connection would bypass the Franklin Avenue route by funneling the Brighton Line through a direct subway route under Flatbush Avenue as part of Contract 4 of the Dual Contracts of 1913.
 Construction for the connection required the Coney Island-bound track to be diverted in a new tunnel to cross over the new subway connection and enter the rebuilt four-track Prospect Park station as an outside track.
 This track has a sharp curve that, coming from the north, has a sharp S-curve to the right and then to the left.

 The construction of this new connection directly contributed to the Malbone Street Wreck on November 1, 1918, which became at the time the worst rapid transit wreck in world history.
-A five-car wooden elevated train, heading southbound along the Franklin Avenue Line just after leaving the Consumers Park station, left the tracks and crashed into one of the new tunnel walls, killing 97.
-The collision was found to be caused by an inexperienced motorman who was speeding down the southbound S-curve at seven and a half times over that track's speed limit.
+A five-car wooden elevated train, heading southbound along the Franklin Avenue Line passed the Consumers Park station without stopping, left the tracks and crashed into one of the new tunnel walls, killing 97.
+The collision was found to be caused by an inexperienced motorman who was speeding down the line into the southbound S-curve at an estimated 30 to 40 miles per hour into the curve, which had a 6 mph speed restriction.
 It remains the deadliest crash in the New York City Subway's history, as well as one of the worst rapid-transit crashes in the history of the United States.